robotique-udes/zeus_rover/README.md

 2. If you don't already have one, create a catkin workspace by following [this guide](http://wiki.ros.org/catkin/Tutorials/create_a_workspace)

+3. Install vcstool: `sudo pip install vcstool`<br>
+    This is a tool that will make it easier to work with multiple repos.

-3. Clone this repo in `~catkin_ws/src/`
+4. Clone this repo in `~catkin_ws/src/`

-4. To download dependencies, go to the root of your workspace and execute the following:
+5. Install non-ros packages:
+    ```bash
+    cd ~catkin_ws/src/steve_rover
+    ./installations.sh
+    ```

+6. Install the official ROS package dependencies with rosdep:
     ```bash
     rosdep install --from-paths src --ignore-src -r -y
     ```